djmasde/catwm/README.md

 Status
 ------
- * 21.07.14 -> v0.4  Numlock not affects keyboard shotcurts, Multiple desktops works now ok, Added space to use a toolbar, unmapnotify for, rares windows, ex: thunderbird, firefox...
+ * 21.07.14 -> v0.4
+   -Numlock not affects keyboard shotcurts.
+   -Multiple desktops works now ok,
+   -Added space to use a toolbar,
+   -unmapnotify function, for, rares windows, ex: thunderbird, firefox...
     Before this, catwm crashes, with about dialogs or new window, from these windows..
  * 05.07.19 -> v0.3.
 Multiple desktops and correct some bugs
  * 30.06.10 -> v0.2.
 Back again \o/
  * 15.03.10 -> v0.2.
 The wm is functional -> I only use this wm!